Lion-Latency/AssetOpsBench/README.md

 # 2. Model/Application Description

+- **Model architecture:**
+  - **Models Tested:** TinyTimeMixer (TTM) and Amazon Chronos
   - **Application:** TSFM MCP Server (IBM AssetOpsBench)
-- **Models:** TinyTimeMixer (TTM) and Amazon Chronos
 - **Framework:** PyTorch 2.x + Hugging Face Transformers
-- **Dataset:** Synthetic Chiller 9 verification dataset and real HVAC asset datasets
+- **Dataset:** Synthetic Chiller 9 verification dataset and real HVAC asset datasets.
+(Relevant sample included in repo.)
+- **Custom layers or modifications:**
+  - Created an external benchmarking harness that produces reproducible benchmarks with optimizations for the AssetOpsBench TSFM MCP Server.
+The purpose of this harness is to drive experiments, collects measurements, and log results to Weights & Biases.
+  - Created an internal instrumentation layer injected into the TSFM MCP server code for per-stage profiling.
+  - Created an interchangeable model interface to introduce the ability to swap time-series models for performance comparisons of the AssetOpsBench TSFM MCP Server with models other than TTM.
 - **Hardware Target:** NVIDIA L4 GPU on Google Cloud Platform
-- **Optimization Targets:**
-  - Preprocessing bottlenecks
-  - GPU underutilization
-  - Float32 inference/training overhead
-  - Sequential request processing

 ---